mgimon/Inception/README.md

 make
 ```

-This command will initialize your Docker environment, build all necessary containers, and prepare the infrastructure for execution.
+This command will set up the Docker environment, build all necessary containers, and initialize the infrastructure.

 <br>